 About Me

-I understand you might be pressed for time, so if you’re here for my professional expertise, feel free to skip ahead to my resume and projects.
-On this page, I’ll share a bit about who I am beyond the code.
+If you’re pressed for time, feel free to jump straight to my resume.
+Otherwise, here’s a bit about who I am beyond the code.

 Personal Life Link to heading